FAXES/ServerPassword/README.md

 <hr>

 **Features**
-- Server-side password for extra security
+- Server-side password for extra security (server/config.lua: Config.password)
 - Kicks when invalid password is entered
 - String must be matched (case wise)
-- Future plans to make a countdown so if the password is not entered in *x* seconds the player is kicked
+- Countdown so if the password is not entered in *x* seconds the player is kicked (server/config.lua: Config.entryTimeout)
-- Temp-ban system when a player is kicked for invalid password attempts (configurable time)
+- Temp-ban system when a player is kicked for invalid password attempts (configurable time, server/config.lua: Config.invalidPasswordTimeout)
 - Time remaining shown in "ban" message when player tries to reconnect
-- Multiple password entry attempts
+- Multiple password entry attempts, enforced by server (server/config.lua: Config.initialAttempts)
 - Bypass ACE permission system
+- Localization support (locales/ and /config.lua: Config.Locale)

 **Changelogs**
 [1.1](https://forum.fivem.net/t/release-server-password-make-your-server-secure-and-scum-free-1-0/180499/34)